singlequote/Laravel-datatables/README.md

 In this version the html and the script is created for you.
 Also this version is based on how laravel nova works.

 ## Let's start
 We wanted our code as clean as possible and use the same code more than once.
-SO let's start with creating a `TableModel`.
-This `TableModel` controls your table.
-In the example below we are going to create a table with users.

 [See the Quick start docs here](https://singlequote.github.io/Laravel-datatables/)